Ultra-High Speeds and Ground Plane Design in PCB Boards

-2. These systems necessitate ground planes for effective isolation and to separate RF and digital references within wireless protocols.
+As electronic applications increasingly rely on flex and rigid-flex PCB boards, achieving ultra-high speeds is crucial.
+These systems require ground planes to ensure effective isolation and separate RF and digital references within wireless protocols.

-3. High speeds and frequencies introduce the potential for signal integrity challenges, many of which are associated with the positioning and geometry of ground planes in a PCB.
+High speeds and frequencies bring about signal integrity challenges, many of which are related to the positioning and geometry of ground planes in a PCB.

 Grid Ground Plane Design